updated effective 19 September 2019.

 In certain circumstances, you may have the right to:

-_ Complain to a data protection authority for any data protection issues.
-We would, however appreciate the chance to deal with your concerns before your approach a data protection authority so please contact us in the first instance.
+- Complain to a data protection authority for any data protection issues.
+We would, however, appreciate the chance to deal with your concerns before you approach a data protection authority so please contact us in the first instance.

 To exercise one of the above rights, please contact us using the details provided above.